 Place the mushrooms in a small bowl, cover with hot water, and let soak for about 10 minutes or until they are soft.
 Drain, chop the mushrooms and set them aside in a large bowl.

 Heat 1 tablespoon of the olive oil in a large sauté pan over medium heat.
 Add the Sloppy Tom's and cook for 4 to 5 minutes or until the meat has browned.
 Remove the meat from the pan and place it in the bowl with the mushrooms.

 Pour 1 tablespoon olive oil into the pan and cook the shallot, garlic, and pine nuts for 2 to 3 minutes, or until lightly toasted.
 Add them to the bowl with the mushrooms.
 Add the parsley, rosemary, bread cubes, salt, and pepper.
 Pour in the chicken stock.
 Toss to distribute the ingredients evenly.
 Place the stufﬁng inside a roasting pan.

 Rinse and dry the duck legs.
 Remove any excess fat.
 Rub the legs with the remaining tablespoon olive oil.
 Sprinkle with salt and pepper to taste.
-Cook them over medium heat in the pan used for the Sloppy Tom's, for 3 to 5 minutes per side, or until nicely browned.
+Cook them over medium heat in the pan used for the ground beef, for 3 to 5 minutes per side, or until nicely browned.